Chicago toddler shot during road rage incident, seven others hurt during sidewalk bullet fight, police say

 The Windy City saw a bloody weekend in which 34 people were shot citywide

-Two shootings in Chicago that occurred within hours of each other left multiple people wounded, including a 2-year-old boy who was shot during a road rage incident, authorities said Tuesday.
+Two shootings in Chicago that occurred within hours of each other left multiple people wounded, including a 1-year-old boy who was shot during a road rage incident, authorities said Tuesday.

-The child was wounded in the right temple when he was in a vehicle traveling north on Lake Shore Drive around noon, the Chicago Police Department said.
-Witnesses said they heard gunshots and that the car crashed a short distance away.
+The child was wounded in the right temple when he was in a vehicle traveling north on Lake Shore Drive around 11 a.m., the Chicago Police Department said.
+Authorities said shots were fired over two blocks before one of the vehicles crashed.

+"There was a dispute possibly over somebody not letting somebody over into a lane of traffic," police Cmdr.
+Jake Alderde told reporters.

 A female passenger got out of the car with the child and they were taken to a hospital by an "unknown citizen," police said.
-The child was listed in critical condition.
+The child was listed in grave condition.
+Authorities initially gave various ages for the child before confirming he is 21-months-old.

-Investigators recovered a handgun and multiple shell casings at the scene.
+Investigators recovered multiple gun casings and a handgun from someone in the vehicle where the child was shot, Alderde said.
+Investigators are looking into whether that weapon was fired during the shooting.

 The second vehicle involved in the shooting fled the scene, police said.

 CHICAGO MAYOR LIGHTFOOT CALLS FOR RELEASE OF VIDEOS AFTER 13-YEAR-OLD BOY KILLED BY POLICE